kirilenkobm/floating_letters/README.md

 optional arguments:
-  -h, --help            show this help message and exit --font FONT           Font to use.There must be png files like:
+  -h, --help            show this help message and exit --font FONT, -f FONT  Font to use.There must be png files like:
                         letters/{FONT_NAME}_{character}.png
   --black_background, -b
-                        Make black background instead of white --grid_x GRID_X, -x GRID_X
+                        Make black background instead of white --smart, -s           Smart alignment of letters, then grid_x and y options are cancelled.
+Recommended to use.
+  --grid_x GRID_X, -x GRID_X
                         Width, letters
   --grid_y GRID_Y, -y GRID_Y